 All candidates who have completed residency training in emergency medicine, internal medicine, general surgery, or anesthesia base specialty programs are welcome to apply.
 Candidates must have completed training in their base program on entry to the Adult Critical Care Medicine program.
 The number of Residents accepted to the program varies annually.

-Foreign applicants must have completed base training in Canada, the United States, the United Kingdom or Australia (or have successfully challenged the Canadian/US/UK/Australian Royal College Examinations or equivalent).
+Foreign applicants must have completed an Internal Medicine specialty base training in Canada, the United States, the United Kingdom or Australia (or have successfully challenged the Canadian/US/UK/Australian Royal College Examinations or equivalent).
 All letters of reference must be from Canadian or internationally recognized intensive care physicians.

 Clinical Rotation Requirements

 The Adult Critical Care Training Program at the University of Ottawa is a 2 year program.
 The Critical Care residents rotate on the same 4 week block schedule as the rotating residents.
 Critical Care residents beginning their training are required to function as junior Critical Care Residents, spending one block at each Intensive Care Unit at The Ottawa Hospital at the beginning of their training and two blocks in the Cardiac Surgical Intensive Care Unit at the University of Ottawa Heart Institute over the two years.
 In-house call is required for these mandatory rotations.
 Once the Critical Care resident has completed their two “junior” blocks in the Intensive Care Units, they begin to take call from home.
 Call requirements for the CSICU rotations remain in-house.
 Call responsibilities gradually increase as the year progresses.